lhtin/You-Dont-Know-JS/up & going/ch1.md

 *Up & Going* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
 Especially if you're just getting into programming and/or JavaScript, this book will briefly explore what you need to get *up and going*.

 This book starts off explaining the basic principles of programming at a very high level.
-It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.
+It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the __lens__(镜头) of JavaScript.

 Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
 There are also many other fantastic programming introduction resources that can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.

-Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
+Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's __flavor__(特色) of programming.
 Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the *YDKJS* books are for!

-If you're already fairly comfortable with JavaScript, first check out Chapter 3 as a brief glimpse of what to expect from *YDKJS*, then jump right in!
+If you're already fairly comfortable with JavaScript, first check out Chapter 3 as a brief __glimpse__(快速浏览) of what to expect from *YDKJS*, then jump right in!

 ## Code